Nathan-Reynolds09/Cybersecurity-Portfolio/README.md

-## 🛡️ Cybersecurity Portfolio
+## 🛡️ Information Technology Portfolio
-Welcome to my cybersecurity portfolio!
-This repository showcases a variety of hands-on projects and real-world labs from cybersecurity certifications.
+Welcome to my information technology portfolio!
+This repository showcases a variety of hands-on projects and real-world labs from information technology certifications.
 The portfolio highlights practical skills in network analysis, scripting, and penetration testing.

 ## 📂 About This Portfolio
 This portfolio features practical, project-based experience gained through Coursera guided projects.
 The projects demonstrated are: